Skip to main content

 • You must be enrolled full-time at a post-secondary institution in an eligible country and paying any tuition fees regulated by that institution at the time of application and for the full duration of the exchange.

-• A professor must have accepted to supervise the student’s research exchange at Concordia.
+• A Concordia professor must have accepted to supervise the student’s research exchange at Concordia.

-Concordia University has established its own internal deadline for receiving applications which is two weeks before the official SEED Scholarship deadline.
+Concordia University has established its own internal deadline for receiving applications which is two weeks before the official SEED-2 scholarship deadline.

 Commencement date for study or research

-• Students applying for a course-oriented exchange must arrive for the beginning of each term according to Concordia's academic calendar.
+• Students applying for a study (course-oriented) exchange must arrive for the beginning of each term according to Concordia's academic calendar.

-Failure to meet these deadlines may result in the rejection of the application.
+Failure to meet these deadlines may result in the cancellation of the scholarship.

 Please note that only Canadian institutions can submit applications to Global Affairs Canada.
 Therefore, students must first apply with Concordia.
 Concordia will then apply for the scholarship on the student’s behalf.